 - Just because your child loved meatballs yesterday, it does not mean he will like them today.
 This also goes for any type of fruit.
 And vegetables.
 And breakfast cereals.
 In fact, don't ever take anything for granted when it comes to your kids.

-- If you serve the kids raisins and other snack in the car, you will still be picking raisins out of the back-seat 6 months (and 4 valet services) later.
+- If you serve the kids raisins and other snacks in the car, you will still be picking raisins out of the back-seat 6 months (and 4 valet services) later.

-- The words "quickly run to she shop" and "bringing your child" is mutually exclusive.
+- The phrases "quickly run to the shop" and "bringing your child" never mix well.
 Children in supermarkets will make everything take twice as long.
 Fact.

-15. Never under-estimate how quickly they will find things you don't want them to find.
-(This goes for a lot.
-Scissors, matches, you iPhone, the chocolate bar you were saving for later, anything.
-Little blood-hounds.)
+- Never under-estimate how quickly they will find things you don't want them to find.
+(This goes for a lot - scissors, matches, your iPhone, the chocolate bar you were saving for later, anything).